AWS What Is It? Business Guide to Its Services, Costs and Benefits

 Public cloud and regular hosting services significantly differ in functionality and capabilities.

-On the one hand, the services offered by a public cloud like AWS are available on-demand, and users can quickly increase its scale (number of virtual servers) according to their needs.
-Moreover, public clouds provide greater flexibility and agility in the development and deployment of applications, allowing users to access the latest technologies and updates.
+On the one hand, the services offered by a public cloud like AWS are available on-demand.
+Users can quickly increase its scale (number of virtual servers) according to their needs.
+Moreover, public clouds provide greater flexibility and agility in the development and deployment of applications.
+Also, they allow users to access the latest technologies and updates.

 In contrast, regular hosting services typically offer limited resources and options.
 Furthermore, these services often have a fixed configuration and costs, which can limit scalability and adaptability to changing user needs.